Three Ingredient {SUPER Easy!} Strawberry Freezer Jam Recipe

 009

-It's strawberry season!
-A friend recently shared her strawberry freezer jam recipe (and how unbelievably easy it was), and I knew I had to try it!
+Yay, it's strawberry season!
+Years ago a friend shared her strawberry freezer jam recipe with me (and how unbelievably easy it was), and I've been making this every summer since!

 strawberry fields Indiana